ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch30.md

 Meta-learning involves developing methods that determine how machine learning algorithms can best learn from data.
-We can therefore think of meta-learning as â€œlearning to learn.â€?
+We can therefore think of meta-learning as "learning to learn."?
 The machine learning community has developed several approaches for meta-learning.
 Within the machine learning community, the term *meta-learning* doesn't just represent multiple subcategories and approaches; it is also occasionally employed